johnnyn2/aws-apigw-lambda-dynamodb-restv2-sls-tf/README.md

 # Remarks

 1. You can use **Terraform** or **Serverless Framework** to deploy the resources.
 However, only Serverless Framework supports lambda development in local environment.
+2. Why put environment variables in scripts, such as `deploy.js`, `offline.js` but not `.env`/`.sh`/`.bat` file?
+   - Because the only way for lambda function to access the DynamoDB on cloud is to source temporary credentials or profile from the role.
+We can only achieve this through `AWS  STS` and set the temporary credentials as environment variables in lambda execution environment (i.e. Serverless Framework environment) or setting global source profile (https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-source_profile.html) and set environment variable `AWS_SDK_LOAD_CONFIG=1` when we need to invoke our api in local.
+However, it is annoying for every developer to configure and add additional aws profile for sourcing profile compare to executing a nodejs script.